ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 ## Data Transport Compression

-While the core protocol Data Transports will transmit IP packets in their unmodified entirety, extensions will allow compressing these packets.
+While the core protocol Data Transports will transmit IP packets in their unmodified entirety, an extension can allow compressing these packets.

 # Non-requirements